SashaD826/Portfolio/README.md

   -Power BI Dashboard: [`IT Salaries Power BI`](https://github.com/SashaD826/Portfolio/blob/main/it_salaries_bi.pbix)

-  **Results:** A Dashboard with key statistical elements and multiple slicers that enables to compare jobs depending on employment type, company location, experience level or job title itself.
+  **Results:** A Dashboard with key statistical indicators and multiple slicers that enables to compare jobs depending on employment type, company location, experience level or job title itself.
 # Contacts
 LinkedIn: https://www.linkedin.com/in/oleksandr-detsyk-13a331355